n42r/guestrrday/README.md

 Guestrrday scans a list of song titles and queries discogs.com for the year and label of each.
 This is clearly a simple function, right?
 Why a whole tool?

-I made this tool because I had two strict requirements: *high prediction rate* and *high accuracy* **at scale**.
+I made this tool because I had two strict requirements: *high prediction rate* and *accuracy* **at scale**.
 So what is the current prediction rate and accuracy you ask?
 Well, there are three variables affecting prediction rate and accuracy: (1) the completeness of the discogs.com database, (2) unsanitized tracknames / filenames, and (3) the limitations of the discogs search engine (ex., sensitivity to slight changes in search terms).
-We can't control (1) but we can control (2) & (3), and this is what this tool focuses on.
+We can't control (1) but we can control (2) & (3), and this is what this tool focuses on[^1].
 The completeness of the discogs DB and any music DB really varies based on the music: for example, data on 90s electronic music singles is much more complete than pre-war blues releases (1930s, 40s).

 To throw rough estimates from experience, I would say the average completness of the discogs DB with regards to the *year of release* is around 85-90%.
 95% of those are typically detected by this tool, which gives it a 95% prediction rate.